levibostian/Trent/README.md

 ...Yes, Trent is open to working with more then Travis-CI.
 At this time, Travis is what I use so it's what's supported.
 Make a pull request to add more.

+**Update April 2020**: The Trent project as it is today is no longer being supported.
+It will exist in read-only mode as it is being used in projects today.
+After taking some time the past few months in thinking about the original reason Trent was invented, I realized that Trent is trying to solve a problem in a difficult and risky way.
+I am now going back to the drawing board to invent a new solution to replace Trent.
+Trent has always been an experiment.
+I am glad that it came to be as it allowed me to think harder about my struggles with CI servers and how I can improve my experience with them.
+Trent tried to take that problem in a a poor way.
+The next project will be better.

 ## What is Trent?

 I have been using Travis-CI for a few years to build, test, and deploy my apps.
 Bash is great, but using a higher level language for interacting with Travis and the build machine would be very beneficial.